seoklab/alphafold/README.md

                         How many recycling iterations to use.
   --only_msa, --noonly_msa
                         Whether to run only the MSA pipeline.
-  --run_relax, --norun_relax
+  --models_to_relax MODELS_TO_RELAX
-                        Whether to run the final relaxation step on the predicted models.
-Turning relax off might result in predictions with distracting stereochemical violations
+                        <all|best|none>: The models to run the final
+                        relaxation step on.
+If `all`, all models are relaxed, which may be time consuming.
+If `best`, only the most confident model is relaxed.
+If `none`, relaxation is not run.
+Turning off relaxation might result in predictions with distracting stereochemical violations
                         but might help in case you are having issues with the relaxation stage.
+  --use_gpu_relax, --nouse_gpu_relax
+                        Whether to relax on GPU.
+Relax on GPU can be much faster than CPU, so it is recommended to enable if possible.
+Ignored if no GPU is available.
   --benchmark, --nobenchmark
                         Run multiple JAX model evaluations to obtain a timing that excludes the compilation time, which should be